The Cloud Bill Went Up. Nobody Knows Why.

 The cloud didn't make you wasteful.
 It just made waste invisible.
 Most of the savings are sitting right there — unclaimed because no one looked.

-Turn on the light.
+Turn on the light, fix the ownership, and clean up the design.
 The bill will answer for itself.